 When it comes to making money in real estate investing, there are only a handful of ways to do it.
 Though the concepts are simple to understand, don't be fooled into thinking they can be easily implemented and executed.
 An understanding of the basics of real estate can help investors work to maximize their earnings.
 Real estate gives investors another portfolio asset class, increases diversification, and if approached correctly can limit risks.

-There are three primary ways investors make money from real estate:
+There are three primary ways investors could potentially make money from real estate:

 - An increase in property value